-- 4.3 Members shall not place financial gain above the patient's welfare and shall not participate in any arrangement that exploits the patient. - 4.4 Members shall not, through direct or indirect means, use information obtained in the course of the practice of athletic training to try to influence the score or outcome of an athletic event, or attempt to induce financial gain through gambling.
+4.3.
+Members shall not place financial gain above the patient's welfare and shall not participate in any arrangement that exploits the patient.

+4.4.
+Members shall not, through direct or indirect means, use information obtained in the course of the practice of athletic training to try and influence the score or outcome of an athletic event, or attempt to induce financial gain through gambling.